effil/effil/README.md

 # How to install
 ### Build from src on Linux and Mac
-1. `git clone git@github.com:effil/effil.git effil && cd effil`
+1. `git clone git@github.com:effil/effil.git effil`
-2. `mkdir build && cd build && make -j4 install`
+2. `cd effil && mkdir build && cd build`
+3. `cmake .. && make install`
-3. Copy effil.lua and libeffil.so/libeffil.dylib to your project.
+4. Copy effil.lua and libeffil.so/libeffil.dylib to your project.

 ### From lua rocks
 `luarocks install effil`